Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Secure_Protocols.md

   *(TELNET used the insecure **port 23**)*

 🧠 Extra Note:
-SSH is foundational in cybersecurity and system administration.
-It's not just for remote logins — it's also used in:
+SSH is not just for remote logins — it's also used in:
 - Secure file transfer (SFTP)
 - 🛠Git over SSH
 - Port forwarding